jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (d) providing for any other matters contemplated by this subpart, necessary for its administration, or necessary for giving it full effect.
 (2) Before the Minister recommends the making of regulations under subsection (1)﻿(a), the Minister must be satisfied, after consulting the Minister of Justice, that a contravention of each duty, restriction, or prohibition is sufficiently minor to be appropriate as an infringement offence.
 (3) A person may be prosecuted for, and convicted of, an offence against any provision referred to in subsection (1)﻿(a)﻿(i) even if their conduct is or may be an infringement offence.
+(4) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 30N Consultation and commencement for regulations about infringement offences
 (1) This section applies to regulations made under section 30M.
 (2) See sections 3A and 3B for consultation requirements that apply to the making of the regulations.
-(3) The regulations come into force 3 months after the date of their notification in the Gazette, or on any later date specified in the regulations.
+(3) The regulations come into force 3 months after the date of their publication under the Legislation Act 2019, or on any later date specified in the regulations.

 ### 30O Proceedings for infringement offences
 (1) A person who is alleged to have committed an infringement offence may—